duzun/watchem.js/README.md

 ### Usage

-Just through the `watchem.min.js` into your HTML and it starts watching your assets.
+Just throw the `watchem.min.js` into your HTML and it starts watching your assets.
 That simple!